 Some people prefer not to eat beans due to the side effects of the oligosaccharides--those pesky complex carbohydrates that can cause temporary digestive discomfort and gas.
 The best way to prevent gas is:

 - Soak in lightly salted water overnight covered, on the counter, or

-- Do a "quick soak" - bring to a rolling boil in lightly salted water for about 15 minutes; let the beans rest in liquid, covered for an hour; pour off water, refill, then simmer until tender, or
+- Do a "quick soak" - bring to a rolling boil in lightly salted water for about 15 minutes; let the beans rest in liquid, covered for an hour; return to low heat or simmer and cook until tender

 - Take an over-the-counter formula like Beano® prior to eating beans; Beano® prepares the digestive system for the oligosaccharides and eliminate any gastric distress

 The most controversial issue regarding dried beans is when to add salt.
 Some say not till the end, others say at the beginning, and some say add salt in intervals.

 The science behind this has to do with calcium and magnesium ions in the legume's skin.
 Soaking in lightly salted water allows the salt to seep into the beans, replacing some of the ions, and resulting in a softer bean.

 Conversely, soaking in unsalted water causes them to swell too fast and burst.
 So, the salt acts not only as a seasoning agent, but as a protectant for the skin.